 Court Records are public records.
 These records include a case file that includes a court docket and all of the documents and filings filed in your case.
 You can access court records online, or at Clerk of Court office in the county where the case was filed.

 Every state keeps a record of their state citizen’s criminal history.
 These online databases are all linked and you can track criminal convictions from any other state.
 You are able to go to the Faulkner County Courthouse and make an inquiry, or check the website.
 It helps to know which county the crime occurred in, and in the event that it was in a totally different state, you might have to pay a fee for a more complete search.

 A criminal history search you will be able to get a listing of all the arrests, charges, or convictions for crimes, which include:

 - Property crimes like theft or larceny.

-But, when you do a criminal records check, usually will not be able to see if they has had any moving violations, like:
+But, when you do a criminal records check, usually will not be able to see if they have had any moving violations, like:

 - Drivers license suspended or revoked.

 - Parking Tickets.

 - You must be over the age of 21.